Creating a Setup profile

-Use the drop-down menu to assign a License for use with the Knox Deployment App (KDA).
+Select a License to use with the Knox Deployment App (KDA).
 The license will be used to assign devices uploaded using the KDA and QR code enrollment.

-The KDA provides a flexible option to IT admins needing to bulk enroll devices without a reseller.
-Using this app allows IT Admins to reduce their bulk deployment time, by using a primary device without factory resetting each device.
-Once enrolled, an IT admin can easily locate the devices within KC console.
+The KDA provides a flexible option for IT admins needing to bulk enroll devices without a reseller.
+Using this app, you can reduce your bulk deployment time by using a primary device without factory resetting each device.
+Once they're enrolled, you can easily locate devices in the KC console.

 QR code plus-sign (+) gesture enrollment is a additional device-side enrollment option.
 A QR code is a unique matrix barcode containing information about its attached item.

-If a license is not selected here, this profile will not display as an option in the KDA, or work with a QR code based enrollment.
+If a license is not selected here, this profile will not display as an option in the KDA or work with QR code-based enrollment.
 Only one license can be selected.
-If the current license is consumed or expired an admin will need to assign another license.
+If the current license is consumed or expired, an admin will need to assign another license.

-If there are no listed licenses available within License drop-down menu, select the Enter License Key option.
-From the displayed Enter license key screen, provide a License name and License key, then select the ADD button.
-The newly created license is then available for selection from within KNOX DEPLOYMENT APP SETTINGS License drop-down menu.
+If there are no listed licenses available within the License list, select the Enter License Key option.
+From the displayed Enter license key screen, provide a License name and License key, then click ADD.
+The newly created license is available for selection from the License list.

 Applications and widgets